toddledev/documentation/docs/20-guides/101-datocms/index.md

 You can familiarize yourself with DatoCMS API naming conventions and data structure by exploring the “GraphQL Explorer” (1) in DatoCMS.

-To begin, construct a simple query to fetch a list of blogs.
+To begin, construct a query to fetch a list of blogs.
 You can use the GraphQL Explorer to view the available data types.
 Note the three Models in the explorer’s category list (2):

 ![Dato API Playground|16/9](dato-api-playground.webp)